-We’ll being with the meat.
+We’ll begin with the meat.
 I have a rule when it comes to steak – no thinner than your largest knuckle.
 We’re talking big bois, around 2 inches and up, or get outta here.
-Consider this when selecting your steaks, especially when it comes to high fat marbling like say, a wagyu New York Strip or a fat bone-in ribeye.
+Consider this when selecting your steaks, especially when it comes to high fat marbling like say, a wagyu New York Strip or a fat quality ribeye.
 Marinating your steaks is an option here as well since the exterior moisture won’t matter, but I always prefer a simple salt & pepper or steakhouse blend.
 In fact, I’ll season the night before to dry brine.
 In the end, you’ll be adding most of the flavor in the final sear and baste.
-Most chefs prefer to bring their steaks to room temperature before cooking them.
+Most chefs prefer to bring the steaks to room temperature before cooking them.
 The glory of reverse searing is the ability to begin the cooking process at any temperature the steak might be at, and only your cooking times will increase.
 (Surprisingly, I’ve even done them from frozen and it’s not too too bad :/)

 Last tip, experiment with a lower cost steak first if you haven’t mastered the art of air frying quite yet.
 I’ve gone through tons of high-cost steaks trying to dial in the right parameters.
 In the end, the biggest payoff with this method is a more hands-off approach, less of that dirty smoke that annoyingly fills the house, and a great way to try something new.
-Fancy.
+So fancy.

 If you’ve never butter basted before, it’s super simple.
 If you can, use a cast iron or French blue steel skillet.
-They’re the best conductors of heat, if well seasoned are naturally non-stick and create a gorgeous crust.
+They’re the best conductors of heat if well seasoned and are naturally non-stick creating a gorgeous crust.
 You want to start with enough butter in the pan to fill a small ladle, or about four tablespoons.
 Add garlic cloves, fresh herbs, anything you’d like for aromatics to a cold pan and crank it to the highest temperature your stove can put out.
 Once the butter begins to brown, that’s when you want to add the steaks.
 You’ll start basting after the first flip, and don’t fuss with the speed of basting, as long as the crust begins to bubble and darken you’re doing it right.
-For the finish, yank those steaks out of the pan to rest and deglaze the pan with wine for a killer sauce.
+For the finish, yank those steaks out of the pan to rest on a rack and deglaze the pan with wine for a killer sauce.
 Make it velvety with an addition of cold butter and Demi or cream.